PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 08:50:56
+Last updated: 2024-04-05 08:51:29
-Random Quote: I'm telling you that there is. - Ulana Khomyuk
+Random Quote: Morty: "I have English homework."
+Rick: "You're still learning English?
+It's the language you speak.
+How dumb are you?" - Rick Sanchez